lucashuet93/botbuilder-authentication/README.md

 #### Create an Application with a Supported Provider

-Navigate to a supported provider's developer site and create a new application.
-Add the appropriate endpoints to your app's approved redirect urls, then copy the clientId and clientSecret that will be used to create the BotAuthenticationConfiguration.
+Navigate to a supported provider's developer site listed below and create a new application.
+Add the appropriate Redirect URL to your app's approved redirect urls, then copy the clientId and clientSecret used to create the BotAuthenticationConfiguration.

 | Supported Providers | Redirect URL                             | Developer Site                         |
 | ------------------- | ---------------------------------------- | -------------------------------------- |